Winter

 For XC Skiers

-For those of you into cross-country skiing, check out Vancouver Skiers.
-They have a full schedule of pre-arranged trips with prices listed on their website.
-We’ve opted to only allow “Wanderung initiated” Call-outs through the mail system but this club might be a good place to look if you are interested in a bus trip with accommodation in Manning Park or further afield.
-In addition Sigge’s offer lessons and run coaches to Manning Park and the new Whistler Olympic Park in the Callaghan Valley throughout the winter.
+For those of you into cross-country skiing, we only allow “Wanderung initiated” Call-outs through the mail system but if you are interested in lessons and a bus trip, Sigge’s offer bus rides and lessons in Manning Park and the Whistler Olympic Park in the Callaghan Valley throughout the winter.

 More Useful Winter Links